 QUIM 5074.
+GENERAL BIOCHEMISTRY

-GENERAL BIOCHEMISTRY LABORATORY II.
+LABORATORY II.
 One credit hour.
-One four-hour laboratory per week.
-Corequisite: QUIM 5071.
+Four hours of laboratory per week.
+Corequisite: MATE 3021 or MATE 3031 or MATE 3144 or MATE 3183.

-Bioinformatics, structural genomics, molecular modeling, and the spectroscopic characterization of biological molecules.
+The use of bioinformatics, structural genomics, and the molecular modeling in the spectroscopic characterization analysis of biological molecules.